What are Offensive Tackles In American Football?

 Walter Jones

 One of the top offensive tackles of his time, Walter Jones played his whole career for the Seattle Seahawks.
-He was chosen for the First Team All-Pro nine times and the Pro Bowl nine times.
+He was picked for the First Team All-Pro nine times and the Pro Bowl nine times.

 Jonathan Ogden